 UD’s Board of Trustees sets the “spending rate”.
 The spending rate is applied to the market value of each endowed fund and the resulting figure is the endowment distribution.

-The current “spending rate” set by the Board of Trustees is 5.5%.
-Thus, an endowed scholarship fund with a market value of $50,000 will produce a scholarship of $2,750.
-An endowed scholarship fund with a market value of $100,000 will produce a scholarship of $5,500.
+The current “spending rate” set by the Board of Trustees at their October 2021 meeting is 5.3%.* Thus, an endowed scholarship fund with a market value of $50,000 will produce a scholarship of $2,650.
+An endowed scholarship fund with a market value of $100,000 will produce a scholarship of $5,300.

 Pursuant to our gift policy, endowed funds begin to make distributions one year after the fund is fully endowed, that is, once the corpus of the fund reaches $50,000.